Trump raises doubts North Korea summit will happen in June

 "But it may not work out for June 12," Trump later added.
 "But there is a good chance that we will have the meeting."

+Separately, Secretary of State Mike Pompeo - the highest-ranking U.S. official to have met Kim - said he was not a betting man, but had greater confidence the meeting would take place.

+"We're still working toward June 12th," he said later Tuesday, adding, "I'm optimistic, but again, this could be something that comes right to the end and it doesn't happen."

-Responding to reporters' questions in the meeting, President Trump also appeared to imply again that Chinese President Xi Jinping may have personally pressured Kim to take a stronger stance in negotiations ahead of the summit.
+Responding to reporters' questions in his meeting with Moon, President Trump also appeared to imply again that Chinese President Xi Jinping may have personally pressured Kim to take a stronger stance in negotiations ahead of the summit.

 "I will say I'm a little disappointed because when Kim Jong Un had the meeting with President Xi in China, the second meeting," Trump said.
 "I think there was a little change in attitude from Kim Jong Un.
 So I don't like that.
 I don't like that.
 I don't like it from the standpoint of China."